 With a relatively small faculty, and a low student-to-teacher ratio, students are guaranteed individualized attention.
 Most of the faculty members in the College of Agriculture have national and international experience that helps them bring a global perspective to the class.
 Students have the opportunity to do research in labs and in the field.

 - Economic Theory: This emphasis prepares students to work directly after graduation or to pursue graduate study in economics, agricultural economics, quantitative economic analysis, or other related research degrees.
 Students with this emphasis often become economists involved with policy analysis for governmental agencies and nongovernmental organizations.

-- Managerial Economics: This emphasis is for students who plan to attend law school or pursue a career related to political science.
+- Prelaw Economics: This emphasis is for students who plan to attend law school or pursue a career related to political science.
 The large number of elective credits included in this emphasis area provides enough flexibility for students to custom design their program of study to meet individual interests and educational goals.
 Several students have taken advantage of this flexibility to design a dual major in political science.